 \subsection{Block Bootstrap}

-The results of the Block Bootstrap algorithm without clustering are discussed in this section.
+The results of the residual block bootstrapping without clustering are discussed in this section.
 We will simply refer to it as the Block Bootstrap algorithm.
 The prediction intervals are constructed similarly to CBB algorithm, i.e., by bootstrapping the non-overlapping residuals block but without clustering the similar days.
-This will help us understand the effect of clustering done by the CBB algorithm by only using the block bootstrapping scheme.
+This will help us understand the effect of clustering on quality of prediction interval as compared to the CBB algorithm.